 Now, let's say you have an existing material that you would like to upload an MSDS to replace any data in the material.

 First, view that material's BOM from your Materials library by clicking on the material name.

 Once you are in the material BOM, first confirm that you are alright to replace all the data in this BOM.
 Importing SDS data will replace all existing content data in the material (Read below to strictly store the SDS without replacing the content information).
-Select the Data dropdown and use the import function, which will take you through the same SDS import workflow as above.
+Select the "Import Data" work-flow and select "BOM Data (SDS)", which will take you through the same SDS import workflow as above.

 If you're interested in sending a supplier survey with the information you've just added to Toxnot, visit the following article.

 If you have questions about using Toxnot or the material covered in this help article, reach out in chat in the bottom right-hand corner or email firstname.lastname@example.org.